- What does sufficiency mean?

 - the provision we have available to respond to these needs and how this might need to develop in the future; and therefore

-- the key things we need to focus on together over the next five years.
+- the key things we need to focus on together over the next five years and beyond.

 Surrey County Council is legally required to consider sufficiency and the term is defined in the Children Act 89 - the primary legislation in which all children's services operate.
 The act requires all local authorities to take steps that secure, as far as reasonably practicable, enough accommodation within the authority's area that meets the needs of children that the local authority is looking after.

 These responsibilities were further strengthened in the 2004 Act, as follows:

 - "Each local authority has a duty, under section 10 of the Children Act (2004) to decide to promote co-operation with its relevant partners with a view to improving the wellbeing of children in the authority's area."

 Aside from being a statutory duty however, we also know that working to secure the right amount of appropriate provision, in the right places and at the right time, makes a massive difference to Surrey's children and young people, and is a key part of how we can enable them to achieve better outcomes.